Zwickau: History

 The late Gothic church of St. Catharine has an altar piece ascribed to Lucas Cranach the elder, and is remembered because Thomas Müntzer was once pastor there (1520–22).
 The city hall was begun in 1404 and rebuilt many times since.
 The municipal archives include documents dating back to the 13th century.

 Early printed books from the Middle Ages, historical documents, letters and books are kept in the City Archives (e.g. Meister Singer volumes by Hans Sachs (1494–1576)), and in the School Library founded by scholars and by the city clerk Stephan Roth during the Reformation.

 In 1520 Martin Luther dedicated his treatise "On the Freedom of the Christian Man" to his friend Hermann Muehlpfort, the Lord Mayor of Zwickau.
 The Anabaptist movement of 1525 began at Zwickau under the inspiration of the "Zwickau prophets".
 After Wittenberg, it became the first city in Europe to join the Lutheran Reformation.
 The late Gothic Gewandhaus (cloth merchants' hall), was built in 1522–24 and is now converted into a theatre.
 The city was seriously damaged during the Thirty Years' War.

-The old city of Zwickau, perched on a hill, is surrounded by heights with extensive forests and a municipal park.
-Near the city are the Hartenstein area, for example, with Stein and Wolfsbrunn castles and the Prinzenhöhle cave, as well as the Auersberg peak (1019 meters) and the winter sports areas around Johanngeorgenstadt and the Vogtland.

 In the Old Town the Cathedral and the Gewandhaus (cloth merchants' hall) originate in the 16th century and when Schneeberg silver was traded.
 In the 19th century the city's economy was driven by industrial coal mining and later by automobile manufacturing.